 A 0.75 g sample of -60 mesh B soil horizon material is leached in enzyme matrix containing a glucose oxidaze solution at 30°C for 1 hour.
 The enzyme reacts with amorphous MnO2 dissolving it.
 The metals are complexed with the gluconic acid present.
 Two controls for every 49 samples are leached in the same procedure.

-The solutions are analyzed on a Perkin Elmer ELAN 6000, 6100 or 9000 ICP/MS. One matrix blank is analyzed per 49 samples.
+The solutions are analyzed on an ICP-MS. One matrix blank is analyzed per 49 samples.
 Two controls are run at the beginning and end of the group of 49 samples.
 Duplicate samples are leached and run every 10 samples.

 Code 7 High Salt Enzyme Selective Extraction Elements and Detection Limits (ppb)